 If you visit Iceland during summer time it’s almost inevitable that you will see the Icelandic sheep.
-In fact you should have your eyes open when you are driving since they might just be standing in the middle of the road.
-You might notice that the Icelandic sheep is somewhat different form most other sheep.
+In fact, you should have your eyes open when you are driving since they might just be standing in the middle of the road.
+You might notice that the Icelandic sheep is somewhat different from most other sheep.
 The most obvious thing being their very short tail.
 It may also surprise many that the rams are not the only ones to have horns.
-The ewes can also have horns but they tend to be smaller than the horns on the rams.
+The ewes’ can also have horns but they tend to be smaller than the horns on the rams.

 The Norse brought their domestic animal when they found Iceland and they have grown to withstand the Icelandic climate in unique ways.
 Those included sheep, goats and horses.
 The Icelandic sheep have for this reason two kinds of wool.
 The outer layer of long corse hairs protects against the wind and rain.
 The inner layer of the wool consists of fine dense hairs that provide insolation from the cold.
 Even though white is the most common color for the sheep it is by far not the only one.
 In fact, each color has its own name (not simply black and brown).